cpellouin/mmajconline/index.md

 #### **May 20, 2021, 13h30 (online)**

-* Presentation by Michel Dennefeld, TBA.
+* Paper: [Mishra et al. 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv210308707M/abstract), followed by a presentation on quasars by Michel Dennefeld.

 #### **May 27, 2021, 13h30 (online)**